s/y Nine of Cups

 provides a method of illustrating local legends and telling stories with elaborate designs.

-accompanying stories.
-He began as shown above and then never raising his finger, completed these
+telling accompanying stories.
+He began as shown above and then never raising his finger,

 Around town...from left, tree fern carvings are a familiar decoration throughout Port Vila; men play